-The iGEM competition is running now through November 22nd.
-It’s free to attend, and registration is easy.
-Different events and keynote speakers are live-streamed daily.
-The awards competition is Sunday, November 22, at 9 am EST / 6 am PST.
-We congratulate all 12 of our sponsored teams on their fantastic projects and wish them much success at the awards ceremony and beyond.
+The iGEM competition is was live starting November 22, 2020.
+The awards competition was Sunday, November 22, at 9 am EST / 6 am PST.
+We congratulate all 12 of our sponsored teams on their fantastic projects.
 Be sure to check out each team’s promo video, below.

 SPONSORING 12 TEAMS FROM AROUND THE WORLD

-This spring, Revive & Restore received 62 unique project proposals from 58 iGEM teams representing 26 countries, 43 colleges, 10 high schools, and 5 community institutions.
+In Spring 2020, Revive & Restore received 62 unique project proposals from 58 iGEM teams representing 26 countries, 43 colleges, 10 high schools, and 5 community institutions.
 We had the tough but gratifying task of choosing just 12 teams to sponsor.
-These 12 projects show how synthetic biology can enhance conservation.
+These 12 projects showed us how synthetic biology can enhance conservation.

-Each awardee team received a $5,500 grant to offset their iGEM registration fee.
+Each awarded team received a $5,500 grant to offset their iGEM registration fee.
 This award is from our Catalyst Science Fund, which we launched in 2018 with a $3 million pledge from biotech company Promega, to advance impactful innovations in conservation.
-Learn more.

 About iGEM 2020